The Roman invasion of Britain: The earliest campaigns, AD 43–7

 Richborough is perhaps the most symbolically important of all Roman sites in Britain, witnessing both the beginning and end of Roman rule.

-Read a full history of this key site, which remained in use during the entire length of the Roman occupation of Roman Britain.
+Read a full history of this key site, which witnessed over 360 years of Roman rule – the entire length of the Roman occupation of Britain.